renesas/synced/README.md

 G.781 (04/2020) standards.

-Accompanying `synce4l` is `synce4l_cli`, which is a command-line interface (CLI) that lets the user dynamically manage `synce4l`.
+Accompanying `synce4l` is `synce4l_cli`, which is a command-line interface (CLI) that lets the user dynamically manage `synce4l`. `synce4l` interfaces with `synce4l_cli` via a TCP/IP socket.

+`synce4l` can also interface with PTP Clock Manager for Linux (`pcm4l`), a high-performance clock recovery solution for packet-based time/phase/frequency synchronization, which can be downloaded from https://www.renesas.com. `synce4l` interfaces with `pcm4l` via a TCP/IP socket as well.

 `synce4l` consists of the following modules: